keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 ### mongodb-datastore

 The *mongodb-datastore* provides means to store event data in a MongoDB deployed in your Keptn cluster.
-In its current implementation, the service provides two REST endpoints: (1) `/events` and (2) `/logs` (is marked as deprecated).
-Stored data can be requested by using those endpoints.
+Hence, the service provides the REST endpoint `/events` to query events.

 ### bridge